wan-mlab/PalmaClust/README.md

 **PalmaClust** is a graph-fusion clustering framework for **robust rare / ultra-rare cell type detection** in scRNA-seq data.
 It leverages the **Palma ratio** (a tail-sensitive inequality metric) for feature selection and combines it with complementary gene-selection views (Gini index and Fano factor) through **multi-view kNN graph fusion**, followed by **local refinement** to resolve rare subpopulations.

-> Paper: *PalmaClust: A graph-fusion framework leveraging the Palma ratio for robust ultra-rare cell type detection in scRNA-seq data* (Bioinformatics, 2026).
+> Paper: *PalmaClust: A graph-fusion framework leveraging the Palma ratio for robust ultra-rare cell type detection in scRNA-seq data* (TBA, 2026).
 DOI: **TBD**

 ---